Kokanu/vuepress-docs/docs/reference/basic-grammar.md

 |-|-|-|
 | ƨ̄ı [ʌȷ]{.yellow} [ɞx̄]{.green} | nin [te]{.yellow} [makan]{.green} | person [who]{.yellow} [eats]{.green} |

 $te can also be used without modifying a noun to create a clause that **starts with a verb** anywhere in a sentence, but the clause must end with a comma if more comes after it.
+This construction is used similar to how infinitives work in many languages.

 |Likanu|Latin script|English|
 |-|-|-|